 - Downtown Plan Citizen Advisory Committee, composed of 18 private citizens, propose the creation of tax increment-funded Waterfront Urban Renewal District (1972)

 - Riverfront for People, founded by Allison and Bob Belcher and Jim Howell in 1969, has fought for public access to the Willamette River waterfront for more than 40 years

-- Citizen-based research organization Portland City Club conducts civic salons and publishes reports, including 1969 analysis calling for creation of waterfront park
+- Citizen-based research organization Portland City Club conducts civic salons and publishes reports, including a 1969 analysis calling for the creation of a waterfront park

 - Waterfront Park Master Plan updated from 2000-2003 through citizen workshops, surveys, and public meetings with attendance averaging 500 people

 Governor Tom Mccall Waterfront Park

 The idea for this park came at the turn of the century when the 1903 Olmsted Report pointed out the need not only for parks within the city but for a greenway scheme for the riverbanks in order to ensure their preservation for future generations.
 The 1912 Bennett Plan again showed a need for more parks and river greenways, but instead of reorienting itself to the river, the city’s focus was pulled further inland.
 In the late 1920s, the seawall was built along the Willamette’s west bank for the protection of downtown from the annual floods.
 The seawall not only cut off the water from the people but the people from the water as well.
 The construction of Harbor Drive along the west bank in the 1940s continued the trend of isolating the public from the river.